 Important: you may also like to give consideration to have someone meet you at the airport and deliver you to your accommodation if you have not organised other transport arrangements.
-Call my friend Charlie or e-mail his daughter Vicky.
-When you are in Bali, ring the following number from a LAND line Mob: 08155792272 or from Australia (send a sms) or ring 0011 62 8155792272 or Email: firstname.lastname@example.org
+Call my friend Charlie or e-mail his daughter, Vicky.
+When you are in Bali, ring the following number Mob: 08155792272 or from Australia (send a sms) or ring +62 8155792272 or Email: email@example.com

-The next time you travel to Bali and I have no doubt you will return, you will be in a much better position to act with confidence when organising your own itinerary regarding exactly where you want to stay and anything else important to you.
+The next time you travel to Bali and I have no doubt you will return, you will be in a much better position to act with confidence when organising your own itinerary, regarding exactly where you want to sleep and anything else important to you.

 Getting Organised For Your First Bali Holiday:

 Before you venture off on your first Bali holiday, you need to be aware of all of the following:

 Although you can apply online for an Australian passport at www.passports.gov.au/, I have found the easiest and best way to apply is at your nearest Post Office.
 The reason for this recommendation is that there are so many questions to answer on the application forms requiring the correct information, which you may find a daunting and stressful task.
 There are forms available for new or renewal passports and also different forms for seniors, adults and children.
-The Post Office will also take your passport photo/photos, which are then forwarded with your applications to the department of immigration.
-The time to process your application is approximately 10 days providing all of the information you have provided is correct.
+The Post Office will also take your passport photos, which are then forwarded with your applications to the department of immigration.
+The time to process your application is approximately 10 working days providing all of the information you have provided is correct.
 My advice is to take care of this issue well in advance of your planned trip.